przemwo/js-blog-project/pages/2019-05-14-gently-introduction-to-react-hooks/index_en.md

 }
 ````

-At this moment our function component should work exactly the same as our class component.
-Thanks to React `useState` hook we've created a statefull function component.
+Now our function component should work exactly the same as our class component.
+Thanks to React’s `useState` hook we've created a statefull function component.

 ## Great, it's working but where are those miracles?

 You may be thinking that adding **Hooks** to React doesn't bring any spectacular benefits to the table.
 And actually you're right.
-If you compare initial class component with it's function counterpart there are not to many differences.
+If you compare initial class component with its function counterpart there are not too many differences.
 It's really  hard to understand why so many people is so excited about hooks.

-But I promise you one thing.
-If you stay with me to the end of this series you'll have **Wow!
+I promise you one thing.
+If you stay with me to the end of this series you'll have a **Wow!
 This is so super!** moment.
 At least I had one.

-See you in the next part of gentle introduction to React Hooks!
+See you in the next part of the gentle introduction to React Hooks!